grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-drm-content-security/ios-3x-drm-interface.md

 ---
 description: You can use the features of the Primetime Digital Rights Management (DRM) system to provide secure access to your video content.
 Alternatively, you can use third-party DRM solutions as an alternative to Adobe's integrated Primetime DRM solution.
 keywords: DRM;DASH;HLS
-seo-description: You can use the features of the Primetime Digital Rights Management (DRM) system to provide secure access to your video content.
-Alternatively, you can use third-party DRM solutions as an alternative to Adobe's integrated Primetime DRM solution.
-seo-title: Primetime DRM interface overview
 title: Primetime DRM interface overview
-uuid: 5e794147-cc58-448c-b8ec-065e80ef01fd
 ---

 # Primetime DRM interface overview {#primetime-drm-interface-overview}